influxdata/docs-v2/content/influxdb/clustered/admin/databases/delete.md

 After a database is deleted, you cannot reuse the same name for a new database.

-#### Never directly modify the Postgres catalog
+#### Never directly modify the Catalog

-Doing so will result in an undefined state for the various components.
+Never directly modify the [PostgreSQL-compatible Catalog](/influxdb/clustered/reference/internals/storage-engine/#catalog).
-This may lead to data loss and crashes.
+ Doing so will result in an undefined state for various components and may lead to data loss and crashes.
 {{% /warn %}}